For State Agencies:

 224-301-3386.
 Motorola will request information to ensure that the requesting entity meets the system requirements.
 An engineering study will then be done to ensure the system has adequate capacity and that grade of service (GOS) will not be adversely affected.
 Motorola will provide the results of the study and a recommendation to the State for review.
 If acceptable by the State a recommendation will be made to the STARCOM21 oversight committee for approval.
 Once approval is received the non-State entity will order their equipment through Motorola or a compliant vendor.
 The non-State entity is responsible for all fees and costs associated with monthly service (per radio) and training as well as maintenance after the initial manufacturer supplied warranty expires.
 The non-State entity is also responsible for training its users.
 For procurement related inquiries regarding service and equipment please contact Steven Pyle or Lisa Wilkins.

 The State's STARCOM21 master contract CMS3618850 provides access to Motorola's entire STARCOM21 infrastructure product offering.
-STARCOM21 master contracts CMS264357A and CMS264357B are available to provide a full range of public safety subscriber radio solution options to the State and non-State entities.
+STARCOM21 master contract DIT7016660 is available to provide a full range of public safety subscriber radio solution options to the State and non-State entities.